X-ray inspection

 For the generation of X-ray images, the Flat Panel Detector has established itself as the market standard has largely replaced the image intensifiers that were commonly used previously, because flat panel detectors produce high-contrast X-ray images even at low voltages.
 Nevertheless, suppliers of X-ray systems sometimes use their own technologies.

-In Germany, the X-ray Ordinance RöV (Röntgenverordnung) applies to the operation of X-ray systems.
-According to this ordinance, all X-ray devices must meet the requirements for full-protection devices as specified in RöV Annex 2.
-This provides for complete lead lining of the system interior, independent safety circuits to interrupt power when doors are opened, and a demonstrated radiation leakage of 1µ/Sv per hour maximum.
-This guideline value designates X-ray radiation that does not pose a hazard to system operators.
-Before the equipment is installed at the site, it must be accepted by an independent expert and approved by the state-specific government agency.
+In Germany, the Radiation Protection Ordinance applies to the operation of X-ray systems.
+According to this ordinance, all X-ray devices must meet the requirements for fully protective devices.
+This stipulates a complete lining of the system interior with lead, independent safety circuits for interrupting the current when doors are opened and a proven radiation emission of max.
+3µ/Sv per hour at a distance of 0.1 meters from the touchable surface of the protective housing.
+This guideline value refers to X-ray radiation that is considered harmless to the operator.
+Before the system is installed at the place of use, it must be inspected by an independent expert and approved by the federal state-specific government authority.

 All X-ray systems offered by SmartRep meet the requirements of RöV.

-SmartRep cooperates in the field of industrial X-ray with the manufacturers Unicomp and Techvalley.
+SmartRep cooperates in the field of industrial X-ray with Techvalley.

 Share by: